MileHacker Logo

 • Accommodation: Stay in hostels in central KL or budget guesthouses in Sungai Buloh/Kepong.

-• Food: Prioritize street food and open-air food complexes for delicious and incredibly affordable meals.
+• Food: Prioritize street food and open-air food complexes for tasty and incredibly affordable meals.

-• Transportation: Utilize the extensive public transport network (MRT, LRT, buses) extensively.
+• Transportation: Utilize the comprehensive the public transit network (MRT, LRT, buses) extensively.

-• Activities: Focus on free attractions (KLCC Park, Batu Caves main temple), walking tours, and local markets.
+• Activities: Focus on free attractions (KLCC Park, The Batu caves temple main temple), walking tours, plus local bazaars.

 Maximizing value while exploring diverse attractions.